Greece Moments Greece Moments

 Kera Kardiotissa Monastery

-The impressive Kera Kardiotissa Monastery is located about 2 km south of the village of Krasi and is a popular stop on the way to the Lasithi plain.
-Built in the 14th century, old Byzantine frescoes can still be admired today.
-The nuns who live here provide information about the history of the place if necessary.
-The Taverna Niki in Ano Kera invites you to stop for a bite to eat.
+The impressive Kera Kardiotissa Monastery is located about 2 km south of the village of Krasi and is a popular stop on the way to the Lasithi Plain.
+Built in the 14th century, ancient Byzantine frescoes can still be admired today.
+The nuns who live here are happy to provide information about the history of the site upon request.
+The Taverna Niki in Ano Kera is a great place to stop for a bite to eat.

 🚘